Justice by design

-people who use the Centre for non-court related activities do not disturb court, and equally, do not feel like they are in a courthouse.
-It also alleviates the need for clients of the court to congregate on the street.
+First, people who use the Centre for non-court related activities typically use the ground floor rooms, so there is no disruption to the court and visitors do not feel like they are in a courthouse.

 Bench and bar table

-The Magistrates’ bench is lower than in many mainstream courts (except for the Children's Court), and defendants/offenders sit at the bar table beside their legal representatives, in line police prosecutors, and front and centre of their hearing.
-(The dock is still used for when the person is held in custody).
+However, as other specialist courts, the NJC’s bench is low and defendants/offenders sit at the bar table with their lawyer, in line police prosecutors, and front and centre of their matter.
+(The dock is still used when the person is held in custody).

 Seeing justice at work

-People are also free to traverse all floors of the building, and excluding offices, can use rooms without requiring strict permission.
-Sharing space is about rubbing shoulders with the people who live in one's community.
+In addition, most visitors are free to traverse all floors, and excluding offices, can use rooms without requiring strict permission.

-Women attending court for family violence matters use ‘quiet rooms’.
-Accessible only to staff, these rooms separate applicants from respondents, and give women a place to meet their lawyers, complete paperwork, and wait for court.
-Rooms include sound-proof play areas, so children are in sight of mum but out of earshot of adult conversations.
+Accessible only by staff, these rooms separate applicants from respondents, and give women a place to meet their lawyers, complete paperwork, and wait for court.
+Several rooms include sound-proof play areas, so children are in mum's sight but out of earshot of adult conversations.